Geometry of Music Perception: Abstract

 \section{Abstract}

-Prevalent neuroscientific theories are combined with acoustic observations from various studies to create a consistent differential-geometric model for music perception in order to rationalize, explain and predict psycho-acoustic phenomena.
-The space of all chords is shown to be a stratifold, whose Riemannian metric naturally yields a geodesic distance function compatible with voice-leading satisfying the triangle inequality even between chords with a different number of chord tones.
-The stratifold model allows for rigorous studies of psychoacoustic quantities like roughness and harmonicity as height functions.
-Lastly, concepts for the perceptive strength of chord resolutions are introduced and analyzed based on the differential-geometric framework.
+Prevalent neuroscientific theories are combined with acoustic observations from various studies to create a consistent geometric model for music perception in order to rationalize, explain and predict psycho-acoustic phenomena.
+The space of all chords is shown to be a Whitney stratified space.
+Each stratum is a Riemannian manifold which naturally yields a geodesic distance across strata.
+The resulting metric is compatible with voice-leading satisfying the triangle inequality.
+The geometric model allows for rigorous studies of psychoacoustic quantities like roughness and harmonicity as height functions.
+In order to show how to use the geometric framework in psychoacoustic studies, concepts for the perception of chord resolutions are introduced and analyzed.